bedita/i18n-deepl/README.md

 ## Installation

-You can install this plugin into your CakePHP application using [composer](https://getcomposer.org).
+You can install this plugin into your application using [composer](https://getcomposer.org).

 The recommended way to install composer packages is: